san-cyclops/KJM/DEPLOYMENT.md

 ## Overview

-The deployment pipeline uses GitHub Actions to automatically deploy your application to an AWS EC2 server whenever code is pushed to the main branch.
+The deployment pipeline uses GitHub Actions to automatically deploy your application to an AWS EC2 server whenever code is pushed to the release branch.

 ## Pipeline Architecture